Habitat for Humanity GTA

 About Habitat for Humanity GTA:

-Habitat for Humanity Greater Toronto Area is a 3-star charity with Fair demonstrated impact.
-It has an excellent results reporting grade of A. For every dollar donated to the charity, 69 cents are available to go to the cause, which is within Ci's reasonable range.
+Habitat for Humanity GTA is a 2-star charity with Fair Demonstrated Impact.
+It has an A Results Reporting grade, which is above average.
+For every dollar donated, 39 cents are available to go to the cause, which is outside Ci's reasonable range.

 Founded in 1988, Habitat for Humanity Toronto provides affordable housing in the GTA.
 Habitat for Humanity Greater Toronto Area (Habitat GTA) formed in 2014 when three Habitat affiliates merged: Habitat Toronto, Habitat Brampton-Caledon, and Habitat York Region.
-Habitat GTA is one of 46 Habitat for Humanity affiliates in Canada that work toward a nation where everyone has a safe and stable place to live.
+Habitat GTA is one of 45 Habitat for Humanity affiliates in Canada that work toward a nation where everyone has a safe and stable place to live.
+Habitat GTA states that 60% of GTA residents spend over half their household income on housing and 61% of GTA residents worry about sacrificing basic needs, such as food, clothing, and education to afford rent payments.
+The charity reports that purchasing a home in the GTA requires a household income of at least $215,920, while the median household income in Toronto is $94,000.
+Ci calculates that Habitat GTA Habitat GTA spent $12.4m on its program in 2024, although the charity's financial statements do not report how much was spent building homes during the year.

 Habitat GTA’s homeownership program provides working low-income families with the opportunity to purchase an affordable home, typically with no down payment required.
 The charity offers fixed, 20-year mortgages with zero interest and payments capped at 30% of annual household income.
 After it receives mortgage payments, Habitat GTA reinvests the money into building more houses.
 To become eligible to buy a house, families must meet Habitat for Humanity’s low-income criteria and contribute 500 hours of “sweat equity” to help build Habitat homes or volunteer at ReStores.